 Currency risk is the risk that the value of a financial instrument may fluctuate due to changes in foreign exchange rates.
-The financial instruments of the Fund i.e. cash and cash equivalents, investments held at FVTPL, dividend receivable, due from / to related parties and all payables are denominated in Saudi Arabian Riyals.
-Accordingly, the Fund is not exposed to any currency risk.
+The financial instruments of the Fund i.e. cash and cash equivalents, investments held at FVTPL, dividend receivables and payables are mainly denominated in Saudi Arabian Riyals, however some of the cash and cash equivalents and investments held at FVTPL are denominated in United Arab Emirates Dirhams.
+Generally, there is no major fluctuation in the exchange rates between United Arab Emirates Dirhams and Saudi Arabian Riyals since the respective currencies have been pegged to United States Dollars.
+Accordingly, the Fund is not exposed to material currency risk for its financial assets and liabilities.